pluralsh/documentation/pages/plural-features/flows/mcp-auth.md

 # MCP Server Authentication and Authorization

-When integrating Plural Flows with a custom MCP server, such as the example provided in the `/mcp` folder of the Plural repository, it's crucial to understand how authentication and authorization are handled to secure your operations.
+When integrating Plural Flows with a custom MCP server, such as the example provided in our [example MCP repository](https://github.com/pluralsh/mcp), it's crucial to understand how authentication and authorization are handled to secure your operations.
 Plural leverages JSON Web Tokens (JWTs) for secure communication between the Plural platform and your MCP server.

 ## Authentication